• Ebook

 Jump to Recipe Pin Recipe

 Thick Hot Chocolate, or Ciocolatta Calda in Italian, is an easy dessert that is rich, creamy, and comforting.
 And it only takes 10 minutes to make!
-Like all authentic Italian cooking, it focuses on the quality of the ingredients like good dark chocolate melted into rich whole milk (or a mixture of coconut milk and water for the dairy-free version).
+Like all authentic Italian cooking, it focuses on the quality of the ingredients like good dark chocolate melted into rich whole milk with an easy dairy-free option using coconut milk.

 This recipe is not to be missed!
 It makes the perfect simple dessert to impress guests or unwind after dinner.